phyyyy/GACRS/README.md

 # Generative Attack in Complex Real-World Scenarios

-This repository provides a **PyTorch** implementation of the paper:
+This repository provides the **official source code** of the paper:

 **"Generative Attack in Complex Real-World Scenarios"**
 Hongyu Peng, Gong Cheng, Xuxiang Sun